lapinek/platform-scripting/README.AM.md

 <br/>

 If you have to reference an object many times, using the fully qualified name can quickly make it crowded and hard to read in the script editor.
-Groovy follows Java and allows for `import` statement:
+Groovy follows Java and allows for an `import` statement:

 <br/>